 A mass-produced factory head, by comparison, simply won’t work as well.
 It is of course neither high-quality, unique, nor a lifetime heirloom tool.
 It isn’t pleasing to the owner’s eye nor impressive to his fellow workers.
 It is a consumable, expedient tool, the sort of thing a craftsman does not want himself to become.

 A high-quality head combined with a handle that fits your body will accomplish more work more precisely with less mental concentration and physical effort.
 It will become a lifetime friend and a source of satisfaction boosting your confidence.
 It will be relatively easy to make replacement handles for during your lifetime, and those handles will stay tighter longer.
 It will tell those who see it that you are serious, no-nonsense craftsman who understands true quality and prefers understated elegance.

-If you take pride in your tools, appreciate heirloom value, don’t want to waste time reworking sow’s ears into silk purses, and are not inclined to invite psychiatrists to rummage around in your head, then a hand-forged gennou head is worth owning, in the opinion of your most humble and obedient servant.
+If you take pride in your tools, appreciate heirloom value, don’t want to waste time trying to rework sow’s ears into silk purses that look piggy, and are not inclined to invite psychiatrists to rummage around in your head, then a hand-forged gennou head is worth owning, in the opinion of your most humble and obedient servant.

 In the next post in this swashbuckling adventure on the high seas we will try to dispel some rumors about laminated gennou heads.

 If you have questions or would like to learn more about our tools, please use the questions form located immediately below.
 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google or incompetent facebook and so won’t sell, share, or profitably “misplace” your information.

 The handle that is the focus of this series of posts is an interpretation of the gennou handle developed over several centuries by the anaya carpenters of Japan.
 In this post I would like to touch on some of their history and the ergonomic factors that drove their subtle innovations.